Why use a laser encoder?

 The RLE laser encoder series was introduced in 2001 to offer short range feedback (up to 4 m).
 The RLE uses a unique and patented 'remote' laser source and optical fibre linked head to deliver enhanced metrology, reduced installation footprint and simplified installation and set up.
 The system is available in multiple configurations to cater for different optical arrangements and applications.

-The RLE system has established itself with many global manufacturers of semiconductor process machinery, as well as numerous other short range applications.
+The RLE system has established itself with many global manufacturers of DR and CD-SEM metrology equipment, as well as numerous other short range applications.
 Its features and capabilities deliver the advantages of interferometry previously not practicable.

 Both the RLE and HS20 systems benefit from a wide range of accessories such as environmental compensation systems, optics and signal interfaces to meet a wide range of measurement applications.